vadim-zverugo/dust-compiler/Readme.md

 ## Dust templates compiler

-Duster is used to compile dust templates.
+Node.js module that is used to compile dust templates.